intel/platform-aware-scheduling/gpu-aware-scheduling/README.md

 ```

 There is one change to the yaml here:
-- A resources/limits entry requesting the resource gpu.intel.com/i915.
-This is used to restrict the use of GAS to only selected pods.
-If this is not in a pod spec the pod will not be scheduled by GAS.
+- A resources/limits entry requesting the resource gpu.intel.com/i915 will make GAS take part in scheduling such deployment.
+If this resource is not requested, GAS will not be used during scheduling of the pod.

 ### Unsupported use-cases